melbkitty/kindroidaiscripts/README.md

 Below are the links to install every ViolentMonkey Script from this repo:

 **Auto Play Generated Audio on Message** (~~Not working on mobile~~ *Compatible with mobile devices!!
-(The Safari browser requires you to be interacting with the document, however, so you need to tap the screen anywhere for the audio to play)*)
+Kinda...
+(Any iOS browser requires you to be interacting with the document, however, so you need to tap the screen anywhere for the audio to play)*)
 > https://github.com/bearudev/kindroidaiscripts/raw/main/autoplayvoice.user.js